Oolnokk/SoKEmpirePrologue/docs/GAMEPLAY_MAP_EDITOR_README.md

 ### Development Mode (Automatic Cache Bypass)

-If you're running on `localhost` or via `file://` protocol, the editors automatically disable caching and always fetch the latest `index.json`.
+If you're running on `localhost`, `127.0.0.1`, or via `file://` protocol, the editors automatically disable caching and always fetch the latest `index.json`.
 You only need a regular refresh (F5) in development mode.

 In production/deployment environments, caching is enabled for performance, so a hard refresh is required.